Instant internet like never before

 Plug and play

-Get instant access to high speed internet, without the fuss of setting up a new Wi-Fi connection.
-Connect up to 20 devices in seconds.*
+Get instant internet access without the fuss of setting up a new Wi-Fi connection.
+Connect up to 64 devices quickly and easily.*

 *Dependent on local conditions.